Ultimate Alaska Wildlife Safari

 Explore the popular Kenai Fjords National Park on a small, private yacht for uninterrupted views of calving glaciers and marine wildlife, before heading to isolated Fox Island.
 With no other guests, your group will have exclusive use of the island for a memorable overnight stay.

-Other highlights include a journey on the iconic Alaskan Railroad and a visit to the quirky, historic town of Talkeetna.
-From Anchorage to Seward, taking in mountains, glaciers and endless wilderness in search of bears, wolves, whales and much more besides, this holiday offers an in-depth discovery of Alaska's natural wonders.
+Other highlights include a journey on the iconic Alaskan Railroad and a float trip by raft down the icy Placer River.
+From Fairbanks to Anchorage, taking in mountains, glaciers and endless wilderness in search of bears, wolves, whales and much more besides, this holiday offers an in-depth discovery of Alaska’s natural wonders.

 Responsible Travel